haiku-code/git-and-github/lesson02.md

 * Remote repository (or simply remote) is called `origin` by default
 <!-- .element: class="fragment" -->

-* Git designed for distributed work (or even offline) - you'll need to sync with the remote yourself
+* Git designed for distributed (offline) work - you'll need to sync with the remote yourself
 <!-- .element: class="fragment" -->

 * Upstream and Downstream